-While the vast majority of our counterparties are investment grade rated companies, some of our counterparties may be forced to file for bankruptcy protection, in which case our existing contracts with those counterparties may be rejected by the bankruptcy court.
-In this case, we expect that we would attempt to negotiate replacement contracts with those counterparties and, depending on the availability of alternatives to our services, these contracts may have terms that are less favorable to us than the contracts rejected in bankruptcy court.
+While the vast majority of our counterparties are investment grade rated companies, some of our counterparties may be forced to file for bankruptcy protection, in which case our existing contracts with those counterparties may be rejected by the bankruptcy court, in which case we may pursue legal action to prevent such a rejection.
+For example, following the request of one of our FERC-regulated natural pipelines, the FERC commenced an investigation into whether the public interest requires abrogation or modification of a firm transportation agreement and an interruptible transportation agreement with one of our shippers.
+We anticipate FERC will issue a final ruling in the proceeding in mid-November 2020; however, actual determination regarding the contract will depend upon further action by the counterparty and any further bankruptcy-related proceedings.
+If a counterparty is successful in rejecting an existing contract in bankruptcy, we expect that we would attempt to negotiate replacement contracts with those counterparties and, depending on the availability of alternatives to our services, these contracts may have terms that are less favorable to us than the contracts rejected in bankruptcy court.

 Ultimately, the extent to which our business will be impacted by recent market developments depends on the factors described above as well as future developments beyond our control, which are highly uncertain and cannot be predicted.
-In response to these market events and uncertainties, we have cut our already reduced 2020 growth capital spending budget by a total of \$600 million and reduced planned operating expenses by approximately \$400 million.
-While current market volatility makes the near-term unpredictable, we believe that overall the long-term demand for our services will continue given the essential nature of the midstream natural gas, NGLs, refined products and crude oil business, although we cannot predict any possible changes in such demand with reasonable certainty.
+In response to these market events and uncertainties, we have cut our already reduced 2020 growth capital spending budget by a total of \$700 million and reduced planned operating expenses by approximately \$500 million.
+While current market volatility makes the near-term unpredictable, we believe that overall the long-term demand for our services will continue given the essential nature of the midstream natural gas, NGLs, refined products and crude oil businesses, although we cannot predict any possible changes in such demand with reasonable certainty.

 We currently have ample liquidity to fund our business and we do not anticipate any liquidity concerns in the immediate future (see "Liquidity and Capital Resources" below).
-In addition, while the trading price of ET common units declined significantly during the first half of 2020, thereby making equity capital market transactions less attractive in the near term, we continue to have access to the debt capital markets on generally favorable terms.
+In addition, while the trading price of ET common units declined significantly during the first nine months of 2020, thereby making equity capital market transactions less attractive in the near term, we continue to have access to the debt capital markets on generally favorable terms.
 In the event we seek additional equity or debt capital, our blended cost of capital for equity and debt is expected to be modestly higher in the near term; however, we will continue to evaluate growth projects and acquisitions as such opportunities may be identified in the future in light of this higher cost of capital.